-The Red Maple is a pretty tree.
+The Red Maple Tree (Acer rubrum) is a pretty tree.
 It fills so many roles such as shade, specimen, autumn accent, or on a wet site.
 It’s easy to establish, grows rapidly and produces brightly colored flowers and fruit, and fall leaf colors (ranging from clear yellow to orange to vivid red).
 Because of this, it displays coloring during several seasons of the year.
 See Why Leaves Change Color in Fall.

 The Red Maple grows faster than both Silver Maple and Box Elder.
 It is a good choice if you need a tree to grow quickly.
 Red Maple is a tough plant that can be planted onto many types of disturbed sites in rehabilitation and restoration projects.

 The tree doesn’t like other plants growing within its drip line (the outermost reach of the branches).
 The dense roots make it hard for any other plant to grow.

 Male (staminate) trees may grow faster than female ones.
 Average longevity for red maple is about 80-100 years, but trees are known to reach 200 years of age.

 Red Maple’s Role in the Ecosystem

 The seeds, buds, and flowers are eaten by various wildlife species.
 Squirrels and chipmunks store the seeds.
 White-tailed deer, moose, elk browse the tree’s leaves and buds.
 And rabbits eat the stump sprouts, especially in fall and winter.

 Cavities in red maples in river-floodplain communities are often well suited for cavity nesters such as the wood duck and others.

 Attracts: Many insects (bird chick food).
 The Red Maple sets pollen early in the spring.
 This early pollen is important to bees and pollinators.